Understanding and qualifying for new State Pension

 Your National Insurance Record

-You will usually need at least 10 qualifying years on your National Insurance record to get any new State Pension.
-They do not have to be 10 qualifying years in a row.
+You will need 10 qualifying years on your National Insurance record to get any new State Pension.

-- you were getting National Insurance credits, for example if you were unemployed, ill or a parent or carer
+- getting National Insurance credits, for example if you were unemployed, ill or a parent or carer

-You may also qualify if you’ve paid married women’s or widow’s reduced rate contributions.
+You might also qualify if you’ve lived or worked abroad or paid reduced rate National Insurance contributions.

 Working after State Pension Age

-You don’t have to stop working when you reach State Pension age, but you’ll no longer have to pay National Insurance.
+If you keep working after you reach State Pension age you can stop paying National Insurance.
 You can also request flexible working arrangements.

 How much you can get